Open Source · Self-Hosted

 Human approvals for risky commands

 Tier-based risk classification for every bash command.
 Low-risk commands run automatically.
-Dangerous ones require explicit human approval via Telegram or Discord before execution — even inside the sandbox.
+Dangerous ones require explicit human approval via Telegram or Discord before execution.

 • Three-tier risk classification (informational, approval-required, dangerous)